iremalaiye/gtfs-merger/README.md

         try {
             boolean success =
                     merger.mergeAllFeeds(
-              "<your_gtfs_feeds_path>/" , // Path to the folder containing GTFS feed subfolders "<your_output_path>/",      // Path to the folder where merged files will be saved "long"                  // headerChoice determines how the reference header is chosen:
+              "<your_gtfs_feeds_path>" , // Path to the folder containing GTFS feed subfolders "<your_output_path>",      // Path to the folder where merged files will be saved "long"                  // headerChoice determines how the reference header is chosen:
                                        // "long"  → Choose the header with the most columns.
                                       // "short" → Choose the header with the fewest columns.